Does the Court Split Everything 50/50 in a Divorce?By Moskowitz Law Group, LLC |

 If spouses are unable to decide how to divide property among themselves, or either spouse disputes or disagrees with certain suggestions, the issue will be decided by the court.
 Because New Jersey is an equitable distribution state, property will be divided equitably.
 This means that it will be divided in a fair manner, but not necessarily an equal 50/50 split.

 When dividing property, New Jersey courts address three primary factors.
 These include:

 - Marital property – Courts must first determine what assets are subject to division.
-Under state law, any asses and debts acquired during the course of the marriage are considered marital property, and therefore subject to equitable distribution.
-Determining what it marital and separate property can be a challenging matter, and one spouses will need help from an attorney in proving one way or the other.
+Under state law, any assets and debts acquired during the course of the marriage are considered marital property, and therefore subject to equitable distribution.
+Determining what is marital and separate property can be a challenging matter, and one spouse will need help from an attorney in proving one way or the other.
 For example, tracing funds and co-mingled assets can help establish how an asset that was once separate property became marital property.

 - Valuation – Courts will also need to value marital property for the purpose of equitable distribution.
 In some cases, this can be a straightforward matter, such as tabulating bank statements.
 In others, however, it can require a great deal of work.
 Spouses can also work with attorneys to assist them in properly valuing their assets, such as the value of a business, unique collections, stocks, retirement accounts, and more.